montagejs/frb/README.md

 -   `makeRelationObserver(callback, thisp)` is unavailable through the property binding language, translates a value through a JavaScript function.
+-   `makeComputerObserver(observeArgs, compute, thisp)` applies
+    arguments to the computation function to get a new value.
+-   `makeConverterObserver(observeValue, convert, thisp)` calls the
+    converter function to transform a value to a converted value.
 -   `makePropertyObserver(observeObject, observeKey)`
 -   `makeMapObserver(observeArray, observeRelation)`
 -   `makeTupleObserver(...observers)`